HOI-Brain: a novel multi-channel transformers framework for brain disorder diagnosis by accurately extracting signed higher-order interactions from fMRI: Ablation Study of Higher-Order Features on PPMI and Taowu Datasets

+Crucially, persistent homology enriches classical homology by quantifying feature persistence across scales.
+Whereas classical homology identifies non-boundary cycles at a single scale, persistent homology captures cycles that emerge as non-boundaries at filtration stage $p$ and subsequently become boundaries at stage $q > p$.
+The interval $(p,q)$, termed the \textit{persistence} of the cycle, provides a quantitative measure of its topological significance within the shape.

+\begin{definition}(2-dimensional void) A \textit{2-dimensional void} corresponds to a non-boundary 2-cycle in $H_2$.
+Geometrically, it is an enclosed void bounded by a surface of triangles.
+For a simplicial complex $\mathcal{K}$: \begin{itemize} \item \textbf{Birth:} When a set of triangular faces forms a closed surface. \item \textbf{Death:} When the void is filled by a chain of 3-simplices (quadruplet). \end{itemize} \end{definition} The persistence $\text{pers}(b,d) = d - b$ quantifies topological significance, where \textit{b} denotes the birth (or appearance) weight of a topological feature (e.g., the weight of last triangular face forming a closed surface), and \textit{d} denotes the death (or disappearance) weight of that feature (e.g., when a quadruplet fills the void).

-\section{Ablation study of higher-order features on PPMI and Taowu datasets}
+\section{Ablation Study of Higher-Order Features on PPMI and Taowu Datasets}

-To evaluate the effectiveness of more complex signed quadruplet structures and voids (2D holes) formed by triangular faces, we report here a performance comparison with varying feature combinations on the TaoWu and PPMI datasets to have more insight into how HOI-Brain performs on different tasks.
+To evaluate the effectiveness of more complex signed quadruplet structures and voids (2D holes) extracted by MTD methods, as shown in Tables \ref{tab:performance_comparison_Taowu} and \ref{tab:performance_comparison_PPMI}, we report a performance comparison with varying feature combinations on the TaoWu and PPMI datasets to have more insight into how HOI-Brain performs on different tasks.

-\section{Results of hyperparameter analysis on other metrics}
+\section{Results of Hyperparameter Analysis on Other Metrics}

 In the hyperparameter analysis section, we only reported the influence of the key hyperparameter, the number of clusters, based on the accuracy metric.
-To better evaluate the impact of this hyperparameter, we additionally present the results of hyperparameter analysis for the other three metrics: precision, recall, and F1 score.
+To better evaluate the impact of this hyperparameter, we additionally present the results of hyperparameter analysis in Figure \ref{fig:enter-label1} for the other two metrics: precision, and F1 score.